 Books for consignment and resale must be received by us in salable condition.
 To get the most return from your investment, please pack your books with the care you would any fragile or irreplacable objects.
 Please follow our recommendations below.

 1) Use strong, new boxes of a size only slightly larger than the books you will be packing in them.
 Use boxes specifically made for shipping, as moving boxes are often too weak to withstand the rough handling most shipments experience.
+Use double-walled cardboard boxes or shore up the sides with extra cardboard.

 2) Pack books flat in box.
 Boxes will often be in large stacks in vans and in warehouses and can compress and crush books that are packed on their sides, breaking the binding.